 1. When is the misappropriation of lost property a crime?

-A prosecutor must prove the following to convict a person under PC 485:
+A prosecutor must prove the following to convict you under PC 485:

-- the defendant found lost property with clues identifying its true owner,
+- you found lost property with clues identifying its true owner,

-- the accused took the property for his own use, and
+- you took the property for your own use, and

-- the defendant did not make reasonable efforts to find the property's original owner.1
+- you did not make reasonable efforts to find the property’s original owner.1

-Note that this crime is a separate and different offense than receiving stolen property.2 The latter is illegal per Penal Code 496 PC.
+Note that this crime is a separate and different offense from receiving stolen property.2 The latter is illegal per Penal Code 496 PC.